 Electrical current is 230 volts, 50Hz.
 Two-pin round European-style plugs are used.

-Most British citizens must have a passport that is valid upon arrival in the Netherlands, although some endorsements require three months' validity beyond the period of intended stay.
+UK nationals: Most British citizens must have a passport that is valid for the duration of their stay in the Netherlands, although some endorsements require three months' validity beyond the period of intended stay.
 Passport exemptions apply to holders of identity cards issued by Gibraltar authories, and endorsed 'Validated for EU travel purposes under the authority of the United Kingdom'.
 A visa is not required for passports endorsed British Citizen; nor for holders of identity cards issued by Gibraltar authories, and endorsed 'Validated for EU travel purposes under the authority of the United Kingdom'; nor for holders of passports endorsed British Overseas Territories Citizen (containing a Certificate of Entitlement to the Right of Abode issued by the United Kingdom), and British Subject (containing a Certificate of Entitlement to the Right of Abode issued by the United Kingdom).
 No visa is required for stays of up to 90 days in a 180 day period, for holders of British passports with any other endorsement.